Crypter/MAChaser/README.md

 # MAChaser
-ESP8266 devices tracks devices in the local network and reports their presence (MAC and IP) to web server.
+ESP8266 tracks devices in the local network and reports their (MAC and IP) to web server.

-Mainly this is intended as a presence tracker for people using the local WiFi network they use.
+Mainly this is intended as a presence tracker for people using the local WiFi network.
 Later the MACs are processed on a server (TODO)